nolanlawson/css-talk-2022/markdown.md

 But a lot of folks look at the purple part, and it's kind of a black box.
 They think, "That's just the browser doing browser things.
 I couldn't possibly understand that."
 So we shrug our shoulders and don't try to optimize it as much as the yellow part.

+Some people also say "well, that purple part doesn't matter."
+But I think this is kind of a learned helplessness – we don't understand what's going on in there or what to do about it, so we try to convince ourselves it doesn't matter.

+But the thing is, sometimes that purple part is pretty big.
+It can have a real impact on web performance.
+In this talk, I want to try to demystify some of that "purple part" so that it's less of a black box.

 ---
 <h1 class="smaller">Three news sites</h1>